DPDK/dpdk/doc/guides/nics/mlx5.rst

 - Inner RSS for VXLAN frames is not supported yet.
 - Port statistics through software counters only.
 - Hardware checksum offloads for VXLAN inner header are not supported yet.
-- Secondary processes are not supported yet.
+- Secondary process RX is not supported.

 Configuration
 -------------